Ojaswy/Cube-Solver/README.md

 # Cube-Solver
 # Algorithm to solve a 3x3 Rubik's Cube.

-PS: Need to upload .bmp format pictures in the same directory as that of the code with the following titles
+Edit: Need to upload .bmp format pictures in the same directory as that of the code with the following titles

 a) top_face.bmp